frellwan/Reinforcement-Learning/README.md

 # Reinforcement Learning
- Notebooks from University of ALberta RL Courses
+ Notebooks from University of Alberta RL Courses